Click here for directions, satnav co-ordinates, potential hazards and other sites nearby to visit.

 This is just one of over 200 reserves and wildlife hot-spots featured on the Nature of Dorset.
-'Click the pics' at the bottom of the page to see photographs, location map and species list.
+Find out where this site is, what it is like and what you can see there below.

 |Name of Location||King Barrow Quarry Nature Reserve|

 |Diversity||High (150-200 species)|